dotswg/dots-architecture/draft-mortensen-dots-architecture.md

 SRV {{RFC2782}} or DNS Service Discovery {{RFC6763}}.

-The DOTS client SHOULD successfully authenticate and exchange messages with the DOTS server over both signal and data channel as soon as possible to confirm the both channels are operational.
+The DOTS client SHOULD successfully authenticate and exchange messages with the DOTS server over both signal and data channel as soon as possible to confirm that both channels are operational.

 Once the DOTS client begins receiving DOTS server signals, the signaling session is active.
 At any time during the signaling session, the DOTS client MAY use the